pf0607/IPCE/README.md

 ## Acknowledgements

-This code is built on [LIQE]([zwx8981/LIQE: [CVPR2023\] Blind Image Quality Assessment via Vision-Language Correspondence: A Multitask Learning Perspective (github.com)](https://github.com/zwx8981/LIQE)).
+This code is built on [LIQE](https://github.com/zwx8981/LIQE).
 We thank the authors for sharing their codes.